DFXswiss/services/docs/EIP7702-Implementierungsplan.md

         // Interner Fehler - oft Gas Station nicht verfügbar if (error.message?.includes('Gas Station')) {
           throw new Error(
-            'MetaMask Gas Station is not available. ' + 'Please ensure you have USDT, USDC, or DAI in your wallet.'
+            'MetaMask Gas Station is not available. ' + 'Please ensure you have USDT, USDC, or DAI in your wallet.', );
-          );
         }
         throw new Error(`MetaMask error: ${error.message}`);